 Exposure to nature has never been more important than it is today.
-Between lockdown and working from home, we’re spending more time than ever before indoors and away from the natural world.
 We’re missing out on the essential psychological and physiological benefits from exposure to trees, fresh air, mountains, and bodies of water.
-However, it’s not all doom and gloom thanks to a philosophy called “Biophilia” that is reshaping how we think about and interact with our surroundings.
+However, it’s not all doom and gloom, thanks to a philosophy called “Biophilia” that is reshaping how we think about and interact with our surroundings.
 Essentially, biophilia is changing the way we live and work within the built environment, and can be defined as humanity’s innate need to connect with nature.

 Urban Plantscapes Biophilic Design